Geoff Chappell, Software Analyst

 The Address is that of an ERESOURCE from the kernel’s list.
 This is a kernel-mode address, which is why the SystemLocksInformation case of NtQuerySystemInformation is nowadays failed for restricted callers.

-The word for which no name is known at offset 0x0E in the original layout is the count of dwords that version 3.10 copies to offset 0x10.
-The count and dwords come from offsets 0x64 and 0x68 in the original ERESOURCE in version 3.10.
+The Depth in the original layout is the count of dwords that version 3.10 copies to the OwnerBackTrace array.
+These names are supposed because the count and dwords come from the Depth and OwnerBackTrace members of the original ERESOURCE.
 There is no copying in version 3.50: the count is set to zero.
 Even in version 3.10, no way is yet known that the count can be non-zero in the ERESOURCE.

 Though the OwningThread is formally a PVOID, it is not the address of anything but is instead the thread ID.
 That the RTL_PROCESS_LOCK_INFORMATION has only one OwningThread is because this information structure tells only which thread, if any, has exclusive access to the resource—or, more precisely, had it when the kernel collected the information.